Classic Sugar Cookies

 Once the dough has chilled long enough to firm up, it’s time to roll it out.

 Very lightly flour your work surface and roll the dough out to about ⅙ – ½ inch thickness.
 The cookies pictured are ⅙-inch thick.
-I like using this rolling pin (affiliate link) for rolling out cookie dough.
+I like using this rolling pin for rolling out cookie dough.
 It has guides to help get the dough to the desired thickness.

 If you make thicker cookies, you’ll have fewer cookies.
 Also, thicker cookies may take a couple of minutes longer to bake.